micronDLA/SDK/README.md

 `./simpledemo -i <picturefile> -c <categoriesfile> -s ./instructions.bin -b <bitfile.bit>`

 `-b` option will load the specified DLA bitfile into a FPGA card.
-Loading the FPGA and bringing up the HMC will take at max 5 min.
+Loading the FPGA and bringing up the HMC will take a maximum of five minutes.
 Loading the FPGA only fails when there are no FPGA cards available.
-If you find issues in loading FPGA check out [Troubleshooting](Troubleshooting.md).
+If you find issues in loading FPGA check out [Troubleshooting](#11-troubleshooting-and-qa).
 After the first run, the DLA will be loaded in the FPGA card.
 The following runs will not need to load the DLA bitfile anymore.
 You can run the network on the DLA with this command, which will find the FPGA card that was loaded with the DLA: